Engoo Blog Online Tutoring

 Students Who Don’t Welcome Humor

-Fortunately, we can usually figure out whether to use humor during the self-introduction.
+We can usually figure out whether to use humor during the self-introduction.
 If a student asks to skip the self-introduction, we can be 99% sure that they won’t appreciate jokes.
 After all, students like these “mean business”; they want to cover as much material as possible in the 25 minutes.

 Now, let’s suppose the student does want a self-introduction.
 Use the self-introduction, as always, to gauge the student’s level.
 If you determine that the student is a beginner, then avoid humor.